dynawo/dyn-grid-compliance-verification/docs/manual/source/usage/validations.rst

 Validation Tests
 ================

-The Dynamic Grid Compliance Verification tool can actually perform two very different types of validation tests:
+The Dynamic grid Compliance Verification tool can actually perform two very different types of validation tests:

 (a) Validation of *RMS model adequacy*, recently included in RTE's DTR as